Tenmoku is a kind of ceramic glaze. Glossy, very dark brown or maroon, edges crystalizing, firing at high temperature in reduction atmospheres.

 A reduction fired glaze having about 10-12% iron oxide that fires to a highly glossy deep maroon to black.
 Tenmokus normally break to iron-red crystallized areas where thinner and thus work well to visually highlight incised decoration or abrupt contours.
-Tiny yellow iron silicate crystals adorn thick sections of the glaze when sufficient melting has occurred.
+Tiny yellow iron silicate crystals adorn thick sections of the glaze when sufficient melting has occurred or iron percentage is higher.
 Tenmokus behave differently on porcelains and stonewares.

 This is Plainsman H550 and P700.
 The inside glaze is G1947U.
 They were fired in 10 reduction.

 This occurs as they cool in the kiln.
 The slower the cooling and the more iron oxide there is, the bigger and more plentiful these crystals will be.